-(b) Witness to the switch causing the train to arrive
+(a) Witness to Suzy causing the window to (b) Witness to the switch causing the train break to arrive

 If Billy's rock can disappear mid-flight, why can't the train disappear mid-journey as well?
 Comparing the two models, Halpern and Pearl (2005, p.
 872) write: